alekdavis/PostmanUtilities/README.md

 The optional error handler that can be handy if you need to implement special logic (like stopping test execution or skipping to a specific test) on operation failure in the default or custom `process` function.

 ### `utils.test.initialize`
-Use to initialize request data in pre-request scripts.
+Use `utils.test.initialize` to initialize request data in pre-request scripts.

 #### Prototype
 ```JavaScript